raul-izquierdo/english/sources/grammar/Parts of Speech/Linking Words.md

 o, mejor dicho, ... = ..., or rather, ... `I like the beach, or rather, I love it`

+después de todo = after all (clarifica) `He seemed uninterested, but after all, he was just shy`

 en gran medida = to a large extent `To a large extent, the project was successful`

 algo relacionado con
     = something to do with (oral) `I want to talk about something to do with the project` - `I want to talk about something to do with the meeting`
     = something related to (escrito) `I want to talk about something related to the project` - `I want to talk about something related to the meeting`

 ## Selecting